What is the Difference Between a Trademark and a Copyright?

 First, it is important to know how a trademark and a service mark are both similar to and different from one another.
 Trademarks and service marks are both made up of a “word, phrase, symbol, or design,” yet they are used for different purposes.
 A trademark, according to the USPTO, is “a word, phrase, symbol, and/or design that identifies and distinguishes the source of the goods of one party from those of others.”
 Differently, a service mark is “a word, phrase, symbol, and/or design that identifies and distinguishes the sourse of a service rather than the goods.”
 To be clear, these terms differ depending upon whether your business offers goods or services.
 The USPTO offers the following as common examples of trademarks and service marks:

 A copyright is very different.
 Whereas a business might seek to register a trademark or service mark to prevent another business from unfairly profiting from its brand name or slogan, a copyright protects original works that a person or entity has authored.
 Works that may be eligible for copyright protection include, for instance, literary works, dramatic works, musical works, and other types of artistic or creative works.
 Examples of works for which authors or creators frequently seek copyright protection include but are not limited to the following according to the USPTO:

 Contact a Boca Raton Intellectual Property Lawyer for Assistance

 If you have questions about protecting the intellectual property of your business, an experienced Boca Raton trademark registration attorney at our firm can help you.
-We can assist with trademark and copyright registration in Florida, and we can discuss other IP issues that may be relevant to you.
+We can assist with trademark and copyright registration throughout the United States, and we can discuss other IP issues that may be relevant to you.
 Contact Perkins Pershes, PLLC today for more information.